 From the email you received from SiteGround confirming your registration, click the “My Accounts” link.

 After you log in you should see the “Website Startup Wizard” which will show up for users who are logging in for the first time.
-Select “Get WordPress preinstalled on this account” and “Proceed”.
+Select “WordPress” and “Proceed”.

 Another way to go about this is from your My Account page once you’re logged into Siteground–> Go to the “WordPress Installer” under the WordPress Tools section if it’s there or “WordPress” under the Autoinstallers section.